 Yoga is a great way to improve your endurance in other physical activities.
 After a run, or heavy workout, yoga will help your body relax while stretching, strengthening, and lengthening the muscles you were just working on.

 Yoga unites the mind, body, and soul in a way that eases tension, reduces inflammation, and promotes health and well being.
-Regular practice will help you reach improve and perfect poses, correct posture and positioning, and improve your breathing and outlook on life.
+Regular practice will help even the newest beginner reach and improve poses, as well as correct posture, calm your breathing response, and improve your outlook on life.

 Yoga not only helps improve your body, but also helps with mindfulness and meditation.
 It is important to take a break from daily life in order to focus on yourself and get clarity.
 Focusing on your breath during practice is key to staying in tune with your mind and body.